+Students considering further study and interested in research should consider completing units such as ERS381 or SCI395 as part of their degree.
+To discuss individual options, interested students should consult with the Course Coordinator or a member of staff from a research area that you are interested in.
 A fourth Honours year is available to students with an above average academic record.
 Study is undertaken in one of the disciplines chosen for specialisation leading to the award of Bachelor of Science with Honours.
 BSc(Hons) graduates who achieve the appropriate level of Honours are eligible to apply to enrol for a research Master degree or the degree of Doctor of Philosophy (PhD).

 Zoologists are employed by research institutions, CSIRO, local state and federal government agencies, museums, national parks, marine parks, zoological gardens, Antarctic research stations, and as teachers in primary and secondary school among others.
 Zoologists also are also employed in media organisations (radio, television, social media and print), consultancy firms, aquaculture and biotechnology and animal breeding businesses.

 3 Years Full-time